Poweshiek County, Iowa

 Poweshiek County is a county in the southeastern part of the U.S. state of Iowa.
-As of the 2020 census, the population was 18,662.
+As of the 2020 United States census, the population was 18,662.
 The county seat is Montezuma.
-The county is named for the chief of the Fox tribe who signed the treaty ending the Black Hawk War.
+The county is named for the chief of the Meskwaki who signed the treaty ending the Black Hawk War.
 It lies along Interstate 80 between Des Moines and Iowa City.
 Poweshiek County's largest city is Grinnell.

 History

 Poweshiek County was formed in 1843.
-It was named for Meskwaki Chief Poweshiek (1791–1854), a chief of the Fox Indian people.
+It was named for Meskwaki Chief Poweshiek (1791–1854), a chief of the Meskwaki people.
 The Poweshiek County Courthouse, completed in 1859, is listed on the National Register of Historic Places.

 Government and infrastructure

 County business is overseen by three elected county supervisors.
 The county website provides names and contact information for the current supervisors.